Cheapest USPS Shipping Method (Complete Guide)

 Luckily, I’ve put together a guide to help you find the cheapest USPS shipping method possible.
 In addition, I’ll share some more money-saving tips to help give your wallet a break the next time you go to the Post Office.

-Cheapest USPS Shipping Method In [currentyear]
+Cheapest USPS Shipping Method In 2024

-USPS First-Class Package Service is the cheapest option for packages weighing up to 13 ounces as of [currentyear].
+USPS First-Class Package Service is the cheapest option for packages weighing up to 13 ounces as of 2024.
 For letters and large envelopes, First-Class Mail Service offers the best rates.
 Media Mail provides some of USPS’ cheapest rates and is the most affordable option for mailing books.
 When it comes to Priority Mail, cubic pricing is the cheapest option.

 Read the rest of this article to determine which USPS shipping service can save you the most money!